E. Javier Loya: Philanthropy

 Loya is a sponsor and member of the board of directors for the Greater Houston Senior Football Showcase, a charitable organization that organizes high school football scouting events.
-The organization has provided over $100 million in scholastic aid to over 3,000 participants since 2008.
+Since 2008 it has generated over $100 million in scholarships for more than 4,000 high school athletes.

 In 2011, Loya founded the Greater El Paso Football Showcase Combine, which provided over $9 million in scholarships to over 100 high school senior athletes.